Revisiting thermodynamics in computation and information theory: Error Correction: Thermodynamic Interpretation

-Now we will explore a modern formalism to describe quantum error-correcting condition from a thermodynamic viewpoint as studied in the work~\cite{a78}.
-Different interaction in a system has been modeled through various Hamiltonian, like spin chain model.
-One have encounter applicability of spin model in quantum information theory like in space free from decohorence~\cite{a177}, entanglement~\cite{a178}, gates~\cite{a179}, and even in topological quantum computing~\cite{a180,a181}.
+Now we will explore a modern formalism to describe quantum error-correcting conditions from a thermodynamic viewpoint as studied in the work~\cite{korepin2002thermodynamic}.
+Different interactions in a system have been modeled through various Hamiltonian, like the spin chain model.
+One has encountered applicability of the spin model in quantum information theory like in space free from decohorence~\cite{kempe2001theory}, entanglement~\cite{osterloh2002scaling}, gates~\cite{divincenzo2000universal}, and even in topological quantum computing~\cite{kitaev2003fault,freedman2003topological}.
 Here in this work, the authors have used spin chain formalism to develop the condition of the quantum codes.